unfoldedcircle/integration-androidtv/docs/settings.md

   - If these don't work, neither will this integration.
 - Not every app will work or supports all keycodes.
   - For example, some IP-TV apps don't support channel-up & down commands.
+- Retrieving the installed applications is not supported.
+  - The shown apps in the input selection list are a pre-defined list of common applications.
 - Some devices, like TCL, become unavailable after they are turned off, unless you activate the `Screenless service`.
   - Activate it under: Settings, System, Power and energy: Screenless service